 ATSA encourages professionals working with individuals who have sexually offended, legislators promulgating laws and policies, and media representatives reporting on related issues to move from using the term “sex offender” to using person-first language.

 Some terms can be confusing or are commonly misused.
 The following list is designed to help clarify the meaning of these words and to recommend more appropriate terminology.

 Child molester: Someone who sexually assaults a young person below the age of consent.
 Someone who molests a child may or may not commit the sexual assault due to sexual interest.
 There are many motives that can lead to sexual assault including anger management problems, sociopathy, and other disorders.
 Please note that child molesters are not the same as pedophiles.
 ATSA recommends using person-first terminology, such as "an individual who has sexually molested/harmed/abused a child."

-Paraphile: A term used to describe someone with sexual desires that are considered abnormal.
+Paraphile: Someone with sexual desires that are considered abnormal.
 A person with a paraphilia may or may not act on these desires.
 ATSA recommends using person-first terminology, such as “individuals with atypical sexual desires.”